vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:BulletExercise lang:sql xp:100 key:b2a52993bc
 ## Sorting multiple columns

-`ORDER BY` can also be used to sort on multiple columns! `ORDER BY` will sort by the first column specified, then sort by the next and so on.
+`ORDER BY` can also be used to sort on multiple columns!
+It will sort by the first column specified, then sort by the next, then the next, and so on.
 For example,

 ```
 SELECT birthdate, name